 How to Embroider the Heavy Chain Stitch

-The loops through two prior stitches form a braid-like stitch that is dense for when you are looking for a thick outline.
+Each loop goes through the two prior stitches to form a braid-like stitch that is dense, when you are looking for a thick outline.
 It can be used as a filling stitch, too.
 See the notes below for more about using it as a fill stitch.

 Here is a step-by-step tutorial with photos on how to embroider the heavy chain stitch.